-17. The provisions made for a scheme or a programme may spread over a number of major heads in the Revenue and Capital sections in a Demand for Grants.
+18. The provisions made for a scheme or a programme may spread over a number of major heads in the Revenue and Capital sections in a Demand for Grants.
 In the Expenditure Budget Vol. 2, the estimates made for a scheme/ programme are brought together and shown on a net basis at one place, by major heads.
-To understand the objectives underlying the expenditure proposed for various schemes, programmes, etc., in the Demand for Grants suitable explanatory notes are included in this volume in which, wherever necessary, brief reasons for variations in the estimates are also given.
+To understand the objectives underlying the expenditure proposed for various schemes and programmes in the Demands for Grants, suitable explanatory notes are included in this volume in which, wherever necessary, brief reasons for variations between the Budget estimates and revised estimates for the current year and requirements for the Budget year are also given.